Carrots Nutrition and Good Health - Part 1 - Pigment Power

 Carrots are nutritional heroes, they store a goldmine of nutrients.
 Few other vegetables or fruit contain as much carotene as carrots, which the body converts to vitamin A. This is a truly versatile vegetable and an excellent source of vitamins B and C as well as calcium pectate, an extraordinary pectin fibre that has been found to have cholesterol-lowering properties.
 The high level of beta-carotene is very important and gives carrots their distinctive orange colour.

 The carrot is an herbaceous plant containing about 87% water, rich in mineral salts and vitamins (B,C &,E).

 Carrots also contain, in smaller amounts, essential oils, carbohydrates and nitrogenous composites.
 They are well-known for their sweetening, antianaemic, healing, diuretic, remineralizing and sedative properties.

-In order to assimilate the greatest quantity of the nutrients present in carrots, it is important to chew them well - they are the exception to the rule - they are more nutritious cooked than raw.
+In order to assimilate the greatest quantity of the nutrients present in carrots, it is important to chew them well - they are the exception to the rule - they are usually more nutritious cooked than raw.
 Why?
 Click here to find out.

 Nutrition is the cornerstone of good health.
 As we go through life, there are so many illnesses that could have been prevented with better nutrition.
 This has been proven beyond any shadow of doubt over the past few years.
 Research has proven that getting the proper level of antioxidants into our bloodstream will reduce the risk of cancer.
 Consumption of carrots increases the level of key antioxidants in the bloodstream.
 See more on antioxidants here.